Arkansas Sues Family Dollar After More Than 1,000 Rodents Found In Distribution Facility

 “This misconduct by Family Dollar Stores and Dollar Tree allowed them to maximize profits while causing Arkansas citizens to purchase hazardous, adulterated, and contaminated products,” the lawsuit said.

-In February, the U.S. Food and Drug Administration announced that it had inspected the distribution facility following a consumer complaint.
-Inside the building, inspectors said they found live rodents, dead rodents in “various states of decay,” rodent feces, dead birds, and bird droppings.
+In February, the Food and Drug Administration announced that it had inspected the distribution facility following a consumer complaint.
+Inside the building, inspectors said they found rodents, dead rodents in “various states of decay,” rodent feces, dead birds, and bird droppings.

-Rutledge showed reporters a video that a former employee had posted on social media of rats inside the facility.
+Rutledge showed reporters a that a former employee had posted on media of rats inside the facility.
 In one video, the former worker is trying to feed a potato chip to a large rat sitting on a stack of boxes.

 The products included human foods, cosmetics, animal foods, medical devices, and over-the-counter medications.